 Terms To Watch For In A Contract

 - Earnest money.
 Look for the largest earnest money deposit possible.
-Since it can by forfeited if the buyer backs out, a large deposit is usually good indication of a sincere buyer.
+Since it can be forfeited if the buyer backs out, a large deposit is usually good indication of a sincere buyer.

 - Fixtures and personal property.
-Check the list of items that the buyer expects to remain with the property and be sure your willing to leave them.
+Check the list of items that the buyer expects to remain with the property and be sure you're willing to leave them.